scala/improvement-proposals/content/alternative-bind-variables.md

 To be consistent with the named bindings, we argue that the code should compile and a contextual variable added to the scope with the type of `String | Int`.

+### Quoted patterns

+[Quoted patterns](https://docs.scala-lang.org/scala3/guides/macros/quotes.html#quoted-patterns) will not be supported in this SIP and the behaviour of quoted patterns will remain the same as currently i.e. any quoted pattern appearing in an alternative pattern binding a variable or type variable will be rejected as illegal.

 ### Alternatives

 #### Enforcing a single type for a bound variable